|Instructional Assistant - Visually Impaired|

 The position requires graduation from high school or equivalent.
 One year experience working with students who are visually impaired.
 Successful completion of the district’s competency exam demonstrating knowledge of and the ability to assist in teaching reading, writing and mathematics (or readiness in those subject areas).
 Completion of Library of Congress Braille lessons (#1-11) highly desirable.

 *Completion of 48 semester units at an institution of higher education, or an associate’s (or higher) degree highly desirable.
-Incumbents hired into this classification, and who have completed (and provided proof) of this level of education will be assigned as an Instructional Assistant, Visually Impaired at salary range 65.
+Incumbents hired into this classification, and who have completed (and provided proof) of this level of education will be assigned as a Paraeducator, Visually Impaired at salary range 65.

 May require a valid California driver’s license.
 Requires valid first aid certification, and CPR certification.
 Employees must fulfill certification requirements within six months of employment in a regular position.